malharazi34/Parallel-Python/README.md

 ## Description

-In our project, we attempt to compare the difference in runtime of parallel and serial compuations between C and multiple Python implementations.
+In our project, we attempt to compare the difference in runtime of parallel and serial computations between C and multiple Python implementations.
 The programs create two arrays of size n containing random numbers, then performs a cross multiplication between the two, and stores them in an array.
 Ultimately, the program will iterate n\*n times over the arrays, and prints the run time of the function.

 ## Compilation of C source files